sublunarspace/pocketpsithemius/MANUAL.md

 * Do Not look directly into UV light.
 This can be harmful to the human body especially to the eyes and skin, even for brief period due to the intense UV light.
 * If viewing the UV light is necessary, please use UV filtered glasses to avoid damage by the UV light.
 * Avoid direct eye and skin exposure to the UV light.
-* KEEP CHILDREN OUT OF REACH.
+* *KEEP CHILDREN OUT OF REACH*.

 ## Setup

 Place the Psithemius in front of you with the word OPIENC and the small hexagram or "star of David" symbol ✡ in the triangle pointing away from you.

+For magical operations it is advised to sit in front of the Psithemius facing East.
+For radionic operations it is advised to face North instead.

 ## Power